Dr. Friederike Redlbacher, expert in coaching with art

 For coaching for all, it is important that there are enough coaches and that enough coaches are trained.
 How did you actually get into coaching, Friederike?
 Was there a particular life situation or event that led you to it?

 Friederike: I have a doctorate in business administration and specialize in organizational development.
-And I love coaching.
 I am fascinated by the moment when difficult things suddenly become easier and solvable and the coachee recognizes this.

-Compared to counseling, where you are told what to do, completely different forces are released here.
+In comparison to consulting, where you are told what to do, completely different forces are released here.
 Coaching increases self-efficacy, expands your scope for action and helps you to discover your own potential.
 This can even be seen externally, through an upright posture or shining eyes.

 It's about having ideas and feeling the strength to implement them.

-My wish is that coaching is increasingly used by everyone, and I am passionate about this.
+My wish is that coaching is increasingly used by everyone, and that is where I am passionately committed.

-Coaching takes various forms, from a “Ted Lasso Football Coach” to “Agile Coaches” who explain agile processes.
+Coaching takes different forms, from a "Ted Lasso Football Coach" to "Agile Coaches" who explain agile processes.
 Symbolon has a special method that uses art.
 Can you explain this in more detail?
 Why symbols?
 Why art?
-And what does it have to do with coaching?
+And what does this have to do with coaching?

 Friederike: The term "coaching" is wide-ranging and not protected.